LeonardoDL/Laminaria/README.md

 ### Running this project yourself

 You need first to register an application on Spotify API.
 You can learn how to that [here](https://developer.spotify.com/documentation/web-api/quick-start/).
 Then you need to have python installed in your computer and with that also have the [Spotipy library](https://spotipy.readthedocs.io/en/2.14.0/?highlight=queu#) installed.
-Tkinter is usually a built-in python library but Linux distributions may not have it in the python built-in package.
+Tkinter is usually a built-in python library but some Linux distributions may not have it in the python built-in package.
 You may need to install it also.

 After all that, fill the 'CLIENT_ID' and 'CLIENT_SECRET' variables with their respective values that you'll find in your Spotify Dashboard and run the file 'guiCreatorMain.py'.